Simplystina/Umoja-hack/Workshop.md

+# Workshop: Micro Blog

+## A little overview of the DApp
 This is my solution to the [Umoja3 Bounty](https://events.reach.sh/decentralized-umoja-3)

 The Solution is a microblog called Mono Blog.
 It allows people to make blog post directly on the algorand blockchain network.